pfnet-research/BMI219-2017-DeepQSAR/commentary.md

 better prediction accuracy.
 This work opened the door of application of Deep Learning (DL) to bioinformatics fields.

+We follow the experiment of [1], with small modifications because of some technical issues.
 In this example, we will learn

 * how to prepare training/testing datasets for the task with PubChem dataset.
 * how to build, train, and evaluate DL model with Chainer.
 * how to test your code with unit tests.

-We follow the experiment of [1], with the small modifications because of some technical issues.

 # Dataset creation